A walk through the market

 7

-Tinkhani follows with her watermelon balanced on her head.
+Tinkhani balances the watermelon on her head.

 8